PS 297 - Introduction to Environmental Politics & Policy

 A few book search tips:

-- UO WorldCat searches for articles, and many other formats besides books.
-To limit to books, click on 'book' under format on the left side.
+- LibrarySearch finds articles, and many other formats besides books.
+To limit to books, click on 'book' under 'Resource Type' on the left side.
+Note: you may need to click on "More options" to limit to books.

 - [Topic] - Environmental aspects (e.g. "Free trade - Environmental aspects")